mehulkar/mehulkar.com/source/blog/2022/01/debugging-a-flash-of-unstyled-text.md

 and the stack trace is all over the logs.
 That's a red flag if I ever saw one!
 That would definitely break the server side render and cause an flash of unstyled text.
 I still have two remaining mysteries: why can't I reproduce this locally? and why *only* Firefox?
-A server side crash has no bearing on the browser.
+A server side exception has no bearing on the browser.

 Looking at the code, it's clear that `some-package` is in the `devDependencies`, and `fastbootDependencies` keys.
 For it to be part of the available dependencies